manabu-ouchi/furima-38204/README.md

 ### Association
 - has_one :order
-- belong_to :user
+- belongs_to :user

-- belong_to :category
+- belongs_to :category
-- belong_to :condition
+- belongs_to :condition
-- belong_to :delivery
+- belongs_to :delivery
-- belong_to :prefecture
+- belongs_to :prefecture
-- belong_to :delivery_day
+- belongs_to :delivery_day

 ## orders テーブル